veyon/docs/admin/reference.rst

 interest if you are experiencing problems using Veyon.
 The :index:`log files` may indicate potential causes for errors.

-.. _LogFileDirectory:
+.. _RefLogFileDirectory:

 :index:`Logfile directory`
 	You can use this option to specify in which directory the log files will reside.
 Normally you should use a placeholder variable in this place.
-A more detailed description about possible values can be found in section :ref:`placeholder variables`.
+A more detailed description about possible values can be found in section :ref:`RefPlaceholderVariables`.

 	**Default:** *$TEMP*

-.. _Loglevel:
+.. _RefLogLevel:

 :index:`Loglevel`
 	The loglevel defines how detailed logging messages are recorded.
 For analysis of program failures it may be